-All rivers of Uzbekistan originate in the mountains of the Tien Shan, Gissar-Alai, where a large amount of snow and ice are accumulated.
-In the mountains of Central Asia, up to 12,000 water sources are formed - sais (small rivers with a permanent or temporary watercourse or creeks) and mountain rivers.
-In the territory of Uzbekistan, there are more than 600 such sources formed [13].
-The main hydrographic network of Uzbekistan is the Amu Darya, Syr Darya and their tributaries that enter the Aral Sea basin (see Fig. 1.3).
-The biggest between them in terms of water volume is The Amu Darya River.
+All rivers of Uzbekistan originate in the mountains of the Tien Shan, Gissar-Alai, where a large amount of snow and ice accumulated.
+In the mountains of Central Asia up to 12,000 water courses are formed.
+Sais (small rivers with a permanent or temporary watercourse or creeks) among them are very often can be found.
+In the territory of Uzbekistan, more than 600 such sources formed [13].
+The main hydrographic network of Uzbekistan is the Amu Darya, the the Syr Darya and their tributaries that enter the Aral Sea basin (see Fig. 1.3).
+The biggest between them in terms of water content is The Amu Darya River.
 Figure 1.3 shows the whole hydrographic network, with average annual runoff of inflow and outflow of the Central Asia Rivers.

-Figure 1.3 - Hydrographical network of Uzbekistan [4].
+Figure 1.3 - Hydrographic network of Uzbekistan [4].

-The Syr Darya is the second largest in terms of water volume and the first in terms of Length River of The Central Asia.
-With a headspring of the Naryn River, its length is 3019 km, and the catchment area is 219 thousand km square.
-The beginning of The Syr Darya River lies in the Central (Inner) Tien Shan.
-After the merger of The Naryn River with The Karadarya River it takes the name of The Syr Darya River.
+The Syr Darya is the second largest in terms of water volume and the first in Length River of The Central Asia.
+With a headspring of The Naryn River, its length is 3019 km, and the catchment area is 219 thousand km square.
+The beginning of The Syr Darya River lies in the Central (Inner) Tien Shan Mountains.
+After the merger of The Naryn River with The Karadarya River it is called The Syr Darya River.
 The River has snow and glacial nourishment types.
-The water regime is characterized by spring-summer high water, which begins in April.
+The water regime is characterized by spring-summer high water periods, which begins in April.
 The largest runoff observes in June.
-About 75.2% of the river stream of Syr Darya River crosses Tajikistan, then Uzbekistan and flows into the Aral Sea in the territory of Kazakhstan.
-About 15.2% of the stream of The Syr Darya River is formed in the territory of Uzbekistan (the Chirchik River, the Akhangaran River and the rivers of Fergana Valley), 6.9% in Kazakhstan and 2.7% in Tajikistan [8].
+About 75.2% of the streamflow of Syr Darya River formed in the mountains of the Kyrgyz Republic.
+Afterward, The Syr Darya River crosses Tajikistan, Uzbekistan and flows into the Aral Sea in the territory of Kazakhstan.
+About 15.2% of the streamflow of The Syr Darya River is formed in the territory of Uzbekistan (the Chirchik River, the Akhangaran River and the rivers of Fergana Valley), 6.9% in Kazakhstan and 2.7% in Tajikistan [8].

-The length of The Amy Darya River with headspring of The Prajna River is 2,540 km, and the catchment area is 309 thousand km square, the annual stream flow near Kerki city is 61.8 km3 [5] or 2160 m3 / s (1926-1973).
-After the merger of Panj with Vakhsh Rivers on the mountains of Tajikistan, the river is called the Amu Darya.
-From Uzbekistan, there are three large right tributaries flow into The Amy Darya River (the Kafirnigan River, the Surkhandarya River, and the Sherabad River) and one left tributary (Kunduz River) comes from Afghanistan.
-Further until to the Aral Sea itself, the river receives no inflow stream.
-The nourishing of the river is mainly made up of thawed waters, so the maximum flow rate is observed in the summer months, and the smallest in January-February.
-Such intraannual distribution of flow is very favorable for the use of river water for irrigation purposes.
-Flowing through the plain, from Kerki to Nukus city (Karakalpakstan), The Amy Darya River loses most of its water to evaporation, infiltration mainly through irrigation.
+The length of The Amy Darva River with headspring of The Pajn River is 2,540 km, and the catchment area is 309 thousand km square, the annual stream flow near Kerki city is 61.8 km3 [5] or 2160 m3 / s (1926-1973).
+After the merger of Panj with Vakhsh River in the mountains of Tajikistan, the river becomes The Amu Darya River.
+From Uzbekistan three large right tributaries flow into The Amy Darva River (The Kafirnigan River, The Surkhandarya River, and The Sherabad River) and one left tributary (The Kunduz River) flows from Afghanistan.
+Further to The Aral Sea, the river receives no inflow stream.
+The nourishing of the river is mainly made up of thawed waters, thus the maximum flow rate is observed in the summer months, and the smallest in January-February.
+Such intra-annual distribution of streamflow contributes use of river water for irrigation purposes.
+Flowing through the plain, from Kerki to Nukus city (Karakalpakstan), The Amy Darya River loses most of its water to evaporation, infiltration mainly via irrigation.
 In terms of turbidity, the Amu Darya ranks first in the Central Asia and one of the first places in the world.
-The main stream of The Amy Darya River is formed in the territory of Tajikistan (about 74%).
-Then the river flows along the border of Afghanistan with Uzbekistan, then crosses Turkmenistan and

-Erasmus Mundus Joint Master in Water and Coastal Management.
-WACOMA (2015-2017) again returns to Uzbekistan and flows into the Aral Sea.
-About 13.9% of The Amy Darya River stream is formed in the territory of Afghanistan and Iran and only 8.5% in the territory of Uzbekistan [9].
+The main streamflow of The Amy Darya River is formed in the territory of Tajikistan (about 74%).
+Then the river flows along the border of Afghanistan with Uzbekistan, then crosses Turkmenistan and again returns Uzbekistan and flows into The Aral Sea.
+About 13.9% of The Amy Darya River streamflow is formed in the territory of Afghanistan and Iran and only 8.5% in the territory of Uzbekistan [9].